Experiential retail

+Some high-end cannabis retail outlets use experiential commerce approaches, such as creative architecture, colored lighting, lit-up glass display cases, artworks, and background music to create a memorable ambiance and attract customers.

-Experiential retail or experiential commerce is a type of retail marketing whereby customers coming into a physical retail space are offered experiences beyond the traditional ones (such as in a clothing store: browsing merchandise, advice from live human salespeople, dressing rooms and cashiers).
-Amenities provided may include art (often interactive art), live music, virtual reality, cafés and lounges, and large video display walls.
+Experiential retail or experiential commerce is a type of retail marketing whereby customers coming into a physical retail space are offered experiences beyond the traditional ones (such as in a clothing store: browsing merchandise, advice from salespeople, dressing rooms and cashiers).
+Amenities provided may include art (often interactive art), live music performances, virtual reality, cafés and lounges, and large video display walls.

 Theory

 As of 2019, the target market for experiential commerce is chiefly Millennials, who are (supposedly, according to "studies") as a group overall less materialistic than previous generations and prone to spend relatively more of their disposable income on services - for example wellness and gyms.
 This supposed spending pattern is disputed by the Federal Reserve.

 Even where there is a product consumed, such as at Starbucks and its competitors, customers are paying more "because of the experience", not (only) because it might be a better product than at a diner, for example.
 Apple Stores purport to provide not only a superior product but an "experience" and a "gathering space" or "Town Square" as well.

-E-commerce retailers such as Casper, Harry's and b8ta have a limited number of experiential physical stores or spaces where their products can not only be viewed but experienced.
+E-commerce retailers such as Casper, Harry's and b8ta have established a limited number of experiential physical retail locations where customers can view and interact with their products in person.

-Many of these brand-promoting experiential spaces are, at the same time, addressing the Millennials' reported tendency to be more brand-loyal than previous generations who shopped more for relatively more interchangeable products and services on price.
+Such experiential retail spaces are also seen as a response to the reported tendency among Millennials to demonstrate greater brand loyalty than previous generations, who more frequently made purchasing decisions based on price and product interchangeability.